What are the links between poverty and ethnicity?

 For more information about the programme, read our Investigations summary.
 We funded seven projects in the first phase of this programme.
-Three of these have now been published (see Key publications to the right):
+Four of these have now been published (see Key publications to the right):

 Alongside these we have also published reviews of the existing data sources on poverty and ethnicity in Wales and Northern Ireland.

 Forthcoming reports from this phase of the programme are:

 The second phase of our Poverty and Ethnicity programme is now starting, with 5 projects, all quantitative, due to report between August and October this year.
 They focus on:

 Following on from the findings of the first phase of the programme, we have also commissioned